cyber-singh/protonvpn-installation/README.md

 <h2>Installation Steps</h2>

-**Step 1: Create the VM within Microsoft Azure**
+**Step 1: Create the Virtual Machine within Microsoft Azure**
-- Create a resource group called "DumbleDore" (You can name it Anything)
+- Create a resource group called "DumbleDore" (You can name it Anything).
-- Create a Virtual Machine (VM) called "Hagrid"
+- Create a Virtual Machine (VM) called "Hagrid".
-- Use Windows 10 Pro, version 22H2 and Standard_D4s_v3 - 2cpus, 16 GiB memory
+- Use Windows 10 Pro, version 22H2 and Standard_D4s_v3 - 2cpus, 16 GiB memory.
-- Make sure to choose a region you don't live in while creating your Resource Group
+- Make sure to choose a region you don't live in while creating your Resource Group.
-- Note the username (HarryPotter) and password (Remember It) you're creating for you VM Windows 10
+- Keep track of username (HarryPotter) and password (Anything) you're creating for you VM Windows 10.
+### NOTE: If you Don't know how to create VMs click [HERE](https://www.youtube.com/@cyber_singh)

 <br/>